 MSNBC is NBC’s politics channel, and it’s a great place to turn for congressional goings-on, Supreme Court decisions, and more.
 That’s the kind of live political coverage that you can’t find on Netflix or Hulu – but that doesn’t mean that you’re out of luck as a cord cutter.
 It’s possible to watch MSNBC online as a cord cutter, though your legal paths won’t be free.
 Here’s how to watch MSNBC without having to go crawling back to the cable companies.

 How to Watch MSNBC Without Cable

 fuboTV is our next stop on the skinny-bundle rundown.
 Once best-known for its soccer content, fuboTV has re-launched as a more general type of skinny bundle, albeit one that retains a certain sports focus.
-Among the new channels being offered is MSNBC. fuboTV costs $49.99/month, though at the time of this writing that price is being discounted to $34.99/month.
+Among the new channels being offered is MSNBC. fuboTV costs $49.99/month, though at the time of this writing that price is being discounted to $34.99/month (in fact, fuboTV seems to be running some promotion or other most of the time, so keep an eye out).
 Check out our review of fuboTV here, and try it out for one week through the free trial available here.